 Good Hotel Guide Review

-With an enviable position on Windermere, this Georgian hall has a relaxed country house style, a choice of dining and bedrooms ranging from family friendly to seriously swanky.
-Public rooms are ‘a delight’, furnished with a mix of contemporary velvet seating, display cabinets of curios, gilt-framed art, and make the most of the lake views.
-The light-filled restaurant, with its smart napery, offers well-executed classic dishes such as local venison with braised red cabbage, local hogget with rösti potato and ‘perfectly cooked halibut’, as well as grills.
-More traditional ‘pub’ dishes – fish and chips, home-made burgers – are served in the fire-warmed bar with its deep-blue walls and Victorian carved bar fittings.
-Spacious bedrooms – most with lake views – are individual in furnishings but share a modern country house style of statement wallpapers, oversized headboards, upholstered armchairs, contemporary bathrooms.
+Enjoying an enviable position on Windermere, this Georgian hall has a relaxed country-house feel, with formal and casual dining options, and bedrooms ranging from family friendly to seriously swanky.
+Public rooms are 'a delight’, say readers; they are furnished with a mix of contemporary velvet seating, display cabinets of curios, gilt-framed art, and make the most of gorgeous lakeside views.
+The light-filled restaurant, with its smart napery, offers well-executed dishes such as Morecambe Bay plaice with mussels and N25 caviar, ‘perfectly cooked halibut’, as well as grills and vegetarian options.
+For casual dining, the Bistro has dishes to suit all tastes.
+Storrs Hall Gin, wines and cocktails are served in the fire-warmed bar with its deep-blue walls and high Victorian carved bar fittings reclaimed from Blackpool Tower.
+Spacious bedrooms, most with lake views, share a modern country-house style of statement wallpapers, oversized headboards, upholstered armchairs, contemporary bathrooms.
+'A standard room had everything we needed: a wonderful view to the lake, large and comfortable bed, a good bathroom with a proper bath and walk-in shower'.
 For romance, the vast Lakeside suites and Boathouse spoil with hot tubs and freestanding baths.
-Take a woodland walk, relax over afternoon tea – if warm, on the terrace – or drive to Bowness five minutes away.
-(Ralph Wilson)
+(Simon Tonking, Ralph Wilson)

 35. 6 suites in separate building, 1 boathouse suite, 2 Lakeside Suites suitable for guests with limited mobility.